Xavier Le Roy «Untitled (2014)» Berlin Premiere

 With “Restraint,” Lina Gómez stages a singular state: the dancer Julek Kreutzer finds herself outside of her body.
 Her continuous bursts of energy are propelled by the drum rhythm of Michelangelo Contini.
 The constant intensity of dance and music produces a vibrating stage space, whereas the minimal setting allows for the highest possible focus on Gómez’s artistic goal: to free the body of its physical borders.

-A Production by Lina Gómez.
-Co-produced by ada Studio & Bühne für zeitgenössischen Tanz Berlin and SOPHIENSÆLE Berlin.
+A production by: Lina Gómez.
+Co-produced by: ada Studio & Bühne für zeitgenössischen Tanz, Sophiensaele Berlin.

 Photo: Gerhard Ludwig

-Antonia Baehr composes for Johnny Chang & Neo Hülker & Lucie Vítková «Röhrentier»
+Antonia Baehr composes for Johnny Chang & Neo Hülcker & Lucie Vítková «Röhrentier»

 26.8.
 21.00, 27.8.
 20.00, Studio 5, (25 min), DE / EN, 9 / 6 Euro

-Produced for LABOR SONOR: MOVING MUSIC transdisciplinary festival & symposium, 23 & 24 September 2016 / Ballhaus Ost Berlin.
+Composition, Choreography: Antonia Baehr, Violin: Johnny Chang, Voice, electronics: Neo Hülcker, Accordion: Lucie Vítková, Sound: Shades McKenna.
+Produced for: LABOR SONOR: MOVING MUSIC transdisciplinary festival & symposium, 23 & 24 September 2016 / Ballhaus Ost Berlin.

 Drawing: Henry Wilde